byn3/GrowWithGoogle/README.md

 # gwg18 - Grow With Google Challenge Scholarship 2018

 TLDR: Top 1% of the challenge program got chosen for a free nanodegree.
 Basically, Google|Udacity got 100k+ applicants, 15k chosen for phase 1, 1.5k moved on to the phase 2 nanodegree (Udacity's educational product).
-Other tracks do exist like the Android dev, I am in web dev.
+Other tracks do exist like the Android dev; I am in web dev.

 In January 2018, Udacity selected 15,000 individuals for phase 1 of the Grow with Google challenge.
 Out of 100k+ applicants, I was one of the scholarship recipients.
 For 3 months (Jan, Feb, Mar) thousands of phase 1 students built a community to learn the basics of web development, including HTML, CSS, JavaScript, and jQuery.
 I met fellow recipients at local meetups and helped loads of other students with the material via forums and Slack.